 “We’re thorough when doing our investigative research,” he said.
 “We understand the pensions and 401(k) plans for Boeing and AT&T employees.
 We dig in and don’t just go for the simplest solutions.
 Feeling competent in what I do is rewarding for me.
 That comes from that thoroughness.”

-“If someone came to me and said they want to be an advisor, I’d tell them they are going to need to buy a lot of coffee.
+“If someone came to me and said they want to be an financial professional, I’d tell them they are going to need to buy a lot of coffee.
 They’ll need to have coffee with representatives from wirehouses and independents.
 They’ll need to learn how they spend their day, how they started their business and what opportunities they saw.
 Then they need to look at their own strengths and weaknesses and find something that matches.”

 “This is a complex industry,” Zanowski said.
 “Regulations, the markets and dealing with clients’ emotions.
 Anytime emotions involve money, they’re going to be strong.
 Being able to understand that behavior is important.”